tytus-kurek/charm-swift-storage/README.md

 the 'zone' option should be set for each swift-storage service being deployed.
 See the swift-proxy README for more information about zone assignment.

+**Region assignment**

+If the swift-proxy charm is configured with a support for the Swift Global Cluster feature, the 'region' option should be set for each swift-storage service being deployed.
+See the swift-proxy README for more information about the Swift Global Cluster feature.

 **Storage**

 Swift storage nodes require access to local storage and filesystem.
 The charm